6Bolt/Hook-Of-The-Reaper/README.md

 ### Settings:

-##### Currently there are only three settings.
+##### Currently there are only four settings.
 The first is to use the Default Light Gun game files before the INI game files.
 There is a check box to the left, that can be checked or un-checked.
 But if it is set, and you load a game that doesn’t have a Default Light Gun game file, but there is an INI game file, it will load the INI game file.
 If both were missing it will make new Default Light Gun game file with all the signals.
 If it is not set, and you load a game that doesn’t have a INI game file, but there is a Default Light Gun game file, it will load the Default Light Gun game file.
 If both were missing it will make new INI game file with all the signals.

 ##### The second option is to disable the multi-threading.
 Hook Of The Reaper uses multi-threading to boost performance.
 Currently, it uses 3 threads.
 One main thread, a 2nd thread for the TCP Socket, and a 3rd for the Serial COM Port.
 If Multi-threading is disabled, then the GUI will work horribly, if it is waiting to connect to to a TCP Socket.
 It is highly recommended not to disable multi-threading, unless it is needed.
 This is why I wanted to use multi-threading, so waiting for the TCP Connection, doesn’t affect the GUI performance.
 A re-start of the program is needed.

-##### The final option is the refresh time for the output signals in msecs.
+##### The third option is the refresh time for the output signals in msecs.
 So that performance will not suffer from updating the signal values on the main window, I put the updating on a timer.
 So smaller the time setting, the faster it will refresh the data, and vice versa.
 So if you don’t see any signal values changing, then the refresh display time needs to be a smaller amount.
 But smaller the number, will make the performance less and less.
 So it is a trade off.

+##### The fourth and last option is to close or leave the COM port connections open.
+If if the option is checked, then it closes the port connection.
+If un-checked, it leaves the connection open.
+The one bad thing is if you leave the COM port open, then you can not use the test COM port window option.

 ### Hooker Engine